This section describes how to get data into Vision 42. Under the input tab you can do this manually:

 https://api.profoundportal.online/v1/external/project/

-This URL will fetch frequencies and velocities of all active projects.
+This URL will fetch 20 s frequencies and velocities of all active projects.

 https://waterwebservices.rijkswaterstaat.nl/ONLINEWAARNEMINGENSERVICES_DBO/OphalenLaatsteWaarnemingen#{JSON-body}